 Both the multiplicative and z-axis normalization types allow a group of

-different ways.
-Certain types of neural networks require a vector length of
+in different ways.
+Certain types of neural networks require a vector length

-Z-Axis normalization is usually a better choice than multiplicative.
+Almost always Z=Axis normalization is a better choice.
 However,

-zero most of the time.
-This can cause the "synthetic value" that z-axis uses
+are near zero most of the time.
+This can cause the "synthetic value"